aparmendariz/mcf_docs/docs/source/user_guide/estimation.rst

         p_max_cats_z_vars = 5
     )

-Below you find a list of the discussed parameters that are relevant for the estimation of :math:`\textr{GATE's}`:
+Below you find a list of the discussed parameters that are relevant for the estimation of :math:`\textrm{GATE's}`:

 +-----------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Parameter                         | Description                                                                                                                                                            |